cwbaker/forge/docs/getting-started/running-forge.md

 Pass commands (e.g. *clean*, *build*, *dependencies*, etc) on the command line to determine what the build does and in what order.
 The default, when no other command is passed, is *build* which typically brings all files up to date by building them.

 Multiple commands passed on the same command line are executed in order.
 All state is restored between commands so passing multiple commands to one invocation is functionally the same as passing the same commands to separate invocations.
 Duplicate commands are executed multiple times.

-### Variables

-Assign values to variables (e.g. *variant={debug, release, shipping}*) on the command line to configure the build.
-All assignments are made to global variables in Lua before the root build script and any actions are executed.
-Typically this is used to configure variant, target to build, and/or install location.

-Later assignments override earlier ones in the case of duplicate variables.
-However because all assignments are made before any commands are executed interleaving assignments and commands is not generally useful.

-### Examples

 Build useful outputs by running from the project's root directory: